The 100 Unhealthiest Places in Your Home

-Recommendation: “Children need to be outdoors at least one or two hours a day to help prevent Progressive myopia.
+The Rx: "Children need to be outdoors at least one or two hours a day to help prevent Progressive myopia.
 Or: One way I stop the progression of nearsightedness is by prescribing special contact lens retainers that the patient sleeps with at night time takes off in the morning and has perfect vision all day long.
-It works for adults and children.”
+It works for adults and children."

 Your TV Binge Can Ruin Your Posture

 "Some of the things that we regularly educate our patients on to evaluate or change within their homes to improve spinal health or overall health are the position of seating relative to the television," says Dr. Alex Wolfe, an upper cervical chiropractor.
 "With binge watching now the newest endurance sport in most household, leisure posture is of utmost importance."